Distributing Images¶

 Gone” on the url of the removed image.
 In the future — the following has not yet

-been implemented — if tako fetch
+been implemented — if tako fetch encounters a 410 it will not

 fail, but instead select an earlier compatible version and try again.